exness/flink/README.md

 Schema Registry URL should be configured via `avro-schema.apicurio.registry.url` parameter.

-<b> Keep in mind that the URL should contain only https://schema-registry.test.env or http://schema-registry.prod.env value and should NOT contain /apis/ccompat7 part of it </b>
+<b> Keep in mind that the URL should contain only https://schema-registry.host.name value and should NOT contain /apis/ccompat7 part of it </b>